briqNFT/briq-protocol/README.md

 This repository contains the Cairo code for briq StarkNet contracts.

-## Core contracts:
+## High-level overview of contracts:

  - briq contract: ERC1155-like.
 Handles briq tokens. briqs have a material, and fungible & NFT briqs may have the same material.
-The interface is material-based instead of token-id based.
+The interface is material-based instead of token-id based in an ERC1155.
- - set contract: ERC721-like.
+ - set NFT contract: ERC721-like.
 Handles sets.
 Essentially a regular ERC721, but handles assembly/disassembly.
 When assembling, it becomes the owner of the underlying briq tokens, and vice-versa.
+ - box NFT contract: ERC1155 for Genesis boxes.
+Can be unboxed, granting some briqs and a booklet.
+ - booklet NFT contract: ERC1155 for booklets.
+Acts as an attribute, refers to shapes.
+ - Shape contracts: define 3D shapes for set NFTs.
+ - Attribute registry: handles additional on-chain metadata for sets
+ - Auction contract: for the Genesis Sale, sells boxes.

 See [docs/](docs/) for more information.